danth6961/tsp-rebalance-app/docs/module_weakness_review.md

 ### Strengths
 - Parallel fetching
-- Good fallback handling
+- Good fallback behavior
 - Merges live data with defaults
 - Derives overlays after raw data is loaded

 ### Weaknesses

 #### A. Heavy dependence on fallback data
 The snapshot builder falls back to defaults whenever live data is missing.
-That keeps the app alive, but it can create a false sense of precision.
-The user may think the engine is using live macro data when it is actually partly running on defaults.
+That keeps the app alive, but it can also create a false sense of precision.

 #### B. Mixed data quality across sources
-The system pulls from Yahoo, FRED, Trading Economics, Multpl, and possibly Barchart.
-Different vendors update at different speeds and with different revisions.
-That can produce a snapshot where one field is fresh and another is stale.
-The source tracking helps, but the inconsistency is still a real weakness.
+The system may pull from Yahoo, FRED, Trading Economics, Multpl, and possibly Barchart.
+Different vendors update at different speeds and with different revisions, so some fields may be fresh while others are stale.

 #### C. Potential unit / scale confusion
-Some values are normalized, some are direct percent values, and some are derived indexes.
-The code tries to translate them, but this kind of data plumbing is prone to scale mistakes.
-Examples from the snippets:
+Some values are normalized, some are direct percentages, and some are derived indexes.
+This increases the chance of scale mistakes.
-- claims are converted to thousands
-- bond yield values are sometimes divided by 10
-- market breadth may come from different sources
-- overlays are derived from raw inputs after the fact

 #### D. Derived overlay complexity raises leakage risk
-Because the snapshot derives more signals from the same underlying inputs, it increases the chance of accidental circularity.
-This is especially important if you ever backtest the model.
-You’ll want to be very careful that a derived variable is available at decision time and not using future information.
+If a derived signal depends on another derived signal, it becomes easier to accidentally leak future information in a backtest or to reuse the same information more than once.

 ---